Journal of Innovative Agriculture | Volume 9 Issue 1 | Pages: 49-61 | Doi : 10.37446/jinagri/rsa/9.1.2022.49-61

 References

 • ATA (Agricultural Transmission Agency).
 (2017).
-Ethiopian Agriculture and Strategies for Growth Presented to Ethiopia - Norway Agribusiness Seminar.
+Ethiopian agriculture and strategies for growth [Presentation].
+Ethiopia–Norway Agribusiness Seminar.